SamBoerlijst/aparts/README.md

 <br>

 ## Functionality
-- Import (scholarly) records using a query representative of the field of research.
+- Import (semantic scholar or scholarly) records using a query representative of the field of research.
 - Generate a set of keywords by processing titles and abstracts using 7 NLP algorithms.
 - Tag all pdf files within a folder irrespective of folder structure.
 - Return the keywords to a .bib file for use in reference managers, and .csv for meta-analysis.